jglovier/poetry/2022-11-21-expectations.md

 and its constant scrutiny.

 It may not be as satisfying
-as the fulfillment of expectations,
+as a fulfillment of expectations,
-but there is healing and new life
+but there is healing and freedom
-in the freedom that it contains
+in the space of disappointment.

-when I can see it as a release of
+When I can see it simply as
-something with no life outside of my imagination,
+the end of something with no life
+outside of my imagination.
-and not as the final word in my story.
+And not as the final word in my story,
+but a marker of a new chapter.

 And then I take a deep breath,
 pause, rest, reflect, and reset.
-Update my internal understanding
+Update my internal model
-to more closely match reality.
+to better match reality,

-And begin again to soar
+and begin again to soar
 as high as I dare to fly.

 Some days life just says,